laurence-trippen/Afanasy-Pools-Support/README.md

 ## Why this project?

-On the [CGRU Roadmap](http://cgru.info/roadmap) a pool support is planned for the future.<br/> But since we needed a provisional pool solution in one project, we developed one ourselves which works through a workaround.
+On the [CGRU Roadmap](http://cgru.info/roadmap) a pool support is planned for the future.<br/> But since we needed a provisional pool solution in one project, we developed<br/> one ourselves which works through a workaround.

-The project still has its weaknesses in some places, because it has been developed rapidly.
+The project still has its weaknesses in some places, because it has been developed rapidly.<br/>
 If there are bugs, just create an [issue on Github](https://github.com/laurence-trippen/Afanasy-Pools-Addin/issues).

 ## How does it works?